knowhy/ansible-role-influxdb/README.md

 	influxdb_http_https_certificate: "/etc/ssl/influxdb.pem"

+Use a separate private key location.

+	influxdb_http_https_private_key: []

+The JWT auth shared secret to validate requests using JSON web tokens.

+	influxdb_http_https_shared_secret: []

 Max row limit for the http endpoint, defaults to `10000`.

 	influxdb_http_max_row_limit: 10000

+The maximum number of HTTP connections that may be open at once.
+New connections that would exceed this limit are dropped.
+Setting this value to `0` disables the limit.
+Defaults to `0`.

+	influxdb_http_max_connection_limit: 0

+Enable http service over unix domain socket.
+Boolean.
+Defaults to `False`.

+	influxdb_http_unix_socket_enabled: False

+The path of the unix domain socket.
+Defaults to `/var/run/influxdb.sock`.

+	influxdb_http_bind_socket: /var/run/influxdb.sock

+Determines whether the subscriber service is enabled.
+Boolean.
+Defaults to `True`.

+	influxdb_subscriber_enabled: True

+The default timeout for HTTP writes to subscribers.
+Defaults to `30s`.

+	influxdb_subscriber_http_timeout: 30s

+Allows insecure HTTPS connections to subscribers.
+This is useful when testing with self-signed certificates.
+Boolean.
+Defaults to `False`.

+	influxdb_subscriber_insecure_skip_verify: False

+The path to the PEM encoded CA certs file.
+If the empty string, the default system certs will be used.
+Defaults to `[]`.

+	influxdb_subscriber_ca_certs: []

+The number of writer goroutines processing the write channel.
+Defaults to `40`.

+	influxdb_subscriber_write_concurrency: 40

+The number of in-flight writes buffered in the write channel.
+Defaults to `1000`.

+	influxdb_subscriber_write_buffer_size: 1000

 Wheter to enable Graphite, boolean, defaults to `False`.